zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/checkbox.md

 ## Options

-Options are specified as child items that can be inputed manually as well as dynamically with the use of a Dynamic Content source.
+Options are specified as child items that can be input manually as well as dynamically with the use of a Dynamic Content source.
 Each option has the following settings:

 {% image %}
 ![Field Options](/assets/ytp/forms/fields/options.webp)